andrewconnell/playground-repo/.github/ISSUE_TEMPLATE/bug_report.md

 - [x] Bug

 ## Describe the bug
-> _(delete this line before submitting)_: Provide a clear & concise description of what the bug is.
+> **DELETE THIS LINE BEFORE SUBMITTING** - Provide a clear & concise description of what the bug is.
 Please follow our guidance on [How To Create Good Issues](https://github.com/sharepoint/playground-repo/wiki/How-to-Create-Good-Issues) which explains how to apply formatting, adding references & resources, screenshots, etc.

 ## Steps to reproduce
-> _(delete this line before submitting)_ Provide steps to reproduce the behavior:
+> **DELETE THIS LINE BEFORE SUBMITTING** - Provide steps to reproduce the behavior:

 1. Go to '...'
 1. Click on '....'